 Why You Should Trust Us

 Jessica Haist and Amber King are seasoned gear testers (over 15 years of collective experience) that love to explore in the backcountry.
-Both are from Toronto, Ontario, and both work in outdoor education.
-As educators, they spend lots of time in the woods, backpacking along trails and exploring remote locations.
-Jessica lives in California, where you can find her playing at the local granite crags, sucking up rays of the sun, or riding trails on her mountain bike.
-Amber lives in Colorado and is an avid ultrarunner and rock climber.
-Fastpacking and backpacking are her two ways to explore the remote and high mountains of the San Juan Rockies, right from her doorstep.
-Both use backpacking water filters for work and recreation regularly.
+Both work in outdoor education.
+As educators, they spend lots of time in the woods, backpacking along trails, and exploring remote locations.
+You can find Jessica playing at the local granite crags, sucking up rays of the sun, or riding trails on her mountain bike.
+Amber is an avid ultrarunner and rock climber.
+She currently runs and owns a non-profit that takes kids into the backcountry daily.
+She also spends most of her free time trail running and backpacking through remote and high mountains.
+Our testing team uses these filters throughout all seasons of the year, with several years of cumulative experience testing these filters and purifiers.

-In our testing, we ran and walked hundreds of remote trail miles, glugging gallons of water filtered and purified from some questionable sources.
-We test each product through an unbiased lens.
-We assess the anatomy of each system, dissect the pros and cons, and evaluate whether or not a system is reliable enough to earn our favor.
-Each product sees both hands-on, in-field experience, with at least a week or more on the trail.
+To test each product, we take to the trails.
+We run, hike, and bike hundreds of remote trail miles with filters in tow, guzzling gallons of water filtered and purified from some pretty questionable sources.
+Using a systematic test plan, we assess each system's anatomy, dissect the pros and cons, and evaluate whether a system is reliable enough to earn our favor.
+Each product sees hands-on and in-field experience.
 We also perform rigorous indoor tests to determine minute differences between products.
-Our recommendations come from experience in the field and home-based experiments that comparatively test the performance of each product.
+Specifically making sludgy water samples using fertilizers, soils, and other particulates to truly test how each filter and purifier performs.
+Our recommendations come from experience in the field and home-based experiments that comparatively test each product's performance.

 Analysis and Test Results

 This review features a wide range of water filters and purification systems.
-We explore options from simple tablets to complex purification systems.
-All of which are designed for backcountry carry.
-Not all systems will remove all the local contaminates that might be present in the areas that you explore.
-So be sure to check out all the specs and information about the product you're thinking of purchasing.
-To rate each product, we test them across six important metrics including; water quality, maintenance, treatment time, portability, ease of set-up, and ease of filtration.
-While some products are like comparing apples to oranges, these metric scores are designed to help you find a product that best jives with your hydration needs depending on where you travel.
+We explore options from simple tablets to complex purification systems with a focus on backcountry and international use.
+To rate each product, we consider six important metrics, including water quality, maintenance, treatment time, portability, ease of setup, and ease of filtration.
+While some products are like comparing apples to oranges, we use this rating to help you find a product that best fits your specific hydration needs, depending on where you travel or adventure.

 A great purifier or filter is one that lasts a long time and doesn't cost an arm and a leg to maintain.
-While the original ticket price on some items might seem really low, in the long run, the expenses might add up, running up a bill in the long run.
+While the original ticket price on some items might seem really low, the expenses of replacement pieces might add up, running up a larger bill in the long run.
 To take a critical look at value, we took the time to calculate the cost per 100L of water for each filtration system.
-We also look at the cost per 100 liters for the refillable filter cartridge.
+We also look at the price per 100 liters for the refillable filter cartridge.
 By looking at this data, you can see which systems offer the best upfront and long-term value.
-Of all these systems, the Sawyer Squeeze systems (our Editors' Choice for personal use) and the CrazyCap (our favorite UV purification system) offers the best value.
+Of all these systems, the Sawyer Squeeze systems and CrazyCap offer excellent value.
 Both offer more filtered or purified liters before needing replacement than other models we tested.

-Of the gravity filters, the Katadyn Gravity Camp offers a low upfront cost and a low maintenance fee, and a good option for larger groups.
-The Katadyn Hiker Microfilter is a pump filter with a low upfront cost as well with great reliability and longevity for the single hiker.
-Both also earn our Best Buy Award.
+The Katadyn Gravity Camp is a gravity filter that provides a great option for larger groups at a lower upfront cost and a reduced maintenance fee.
+The Katadyn Hiker Microfilter is a pump filter with a low upfront cost and great reliability and longevity for the single hiker.
+Both models are affordable and have different needs in mind.
 While purification tablets and liquids like the Potable Aqua Drinking Water Germicidal Tablets and Aquamira Water Treatment Drops have a super low upfront cost, they actually offer a lesser value per liter as they need to be replaced every 30 liters or so.
-When considering the price, consider how you'd like to pay for your system — either with small, repetitive costs, or a larger sum but much less frequently.
+When considering the price, consider how you'd like to pay for your system—either with small, repetitive costs or a larger sum but much less frequently.

-When considering this metric, we specifically look at what the backpacking filters can get rid of and the overall taste or odor of the water.
+When considering this metric, we specifically look at what the backpacking water filters can get rid of and the overall taste or odor of the water.
 We went to shallow puddles, smelly swamps, and pristine streams to see what each could do.
-Those that remove everything including heavy metals and pesticides triumphed in this category.
+Those that remove everything, including heavy metals and pesticides, triumphed in this category.

 Backpacking water filters and purifiers use different types of technology to remove viruses in addition to protists, bacteria, and other water-borne pathogens.
 Filters typically don't have a pore size that can remove viruses.
 Other categories are chemical tablets and UV light systems.
-Below, we outline the different types of purifiers and filters out there and what they are capable of eliminating.
+Below, we outline the different types of purifiers and filters out there and what they can eliminate.